 Use the Other options tab to set the optional controls for criteria, transformations, and periods.

-- Use a Box-Cox transformation: If this option is selected, the user can provide a value of lambda (falling between 0 and 1) for doing a Box-Cox transformation of the target field.
-In this option is selected, multiplicative specifications of the three time series components are not considered.
+- Use a Box-Cox transformation: If this option is selected, the user can provide a value of lambda (falling between 0 and 1) to do a Box-Cox transformation of the target field.
+If this option is selected, multiplicative specifications of the three time-series components are not considered.

-- Select Week Format: This allows the user to choose a method to specify work weeks.
+- Select Week Format: This allows you to choose a method to specify work weeks.
 These options relate to what constitutes the first week of the year, and what day of the week a week begins on.

 Use the Graphics Options tab to set the optional controls for the output.

 - Plot size: Select inches or centimeters for the size of the graph.